 The Man who Cured Cancer

 Rick Simpson isn’t a doctor.
-He doesn’t have any medical background nor was he using or working with cannabis for a good portion of his life.
-He was an engineer working in a hospital in Nova Scotia, and it was a work-related accident that got him started on using medical cannabis.
+As far as we know, he doesn’t have any medical background nor was he using or working with cannabis for a good portion of his life.
+He was an engineer working in a hospital in Nova Scotia.
+It was a work-related accident that got him started on using medical cannabis.

 He was working with boiler pipes one day in 1997, covering asbestos with duct tape and aerosol glue, when the fumes made him pass out.
-He fell off the ladder he was on and hit his head.
+He fell off a ladder and hit his head.

 Rescue didn’t come immediately.
 Nobody knew he was injured!

 When he came to, he had to stagger back to his office, his head pounding from a massive headache.
 It was there that a coworker found him and got him the help he badly needed.